 - Dose: Your healthcare provider will teach you how to measure your dose.
 You may need to use all of the syringe OR discard some first.
 You may notice an air bubble in the syringe.
 This is supposed to be there.
 Do not try to remove it.
 Inject your Clexane dose at the same time each day.

-- Change injection sites each time to stop the skin from hardening.
+- Injection site: Change injection sites each time to stop your skin from hardening.